Sindhu1R/Wine-Quality-Prediction-Using-Machine-Learning-/README.md

 3. Enter custom wine feature values when prompted
 4. View predicted wine quality and probability breakdown

+---

 5) Sample Input Features

+Only essential features are taken via input — the rest are set to zero for simplicity.

+---

+6) Status
+Academic Project (Sept–Dec 2024)
+Developed as part of Mini Project requirement

+---

+7) Author
+**Sindhu R**
+📧 sindhu.ramapriya@gmail.com

+---

+⭐ If you find this project helpful, feel free to give it a ⭐!